 Founded in evidence and research, CIRPs will investigate an educational challenge informed by school data that is contextually relevant.
 The proposed initiative will be considered through an Action Research cycle Schools and schools are encouraged to use a prototyping approach to the design and implementation of this project.
 This approach is intended to help research teams to gather contextual feedback, refine their research, learning and iterating as they undertake the CIRP.

 Findings will be shared back to the DOBCEL community.
-A Catholic Education Ballarat (CEB) staff member will partner with schools to assist with the CIRP initiative.
+A Catholic Education Ballarat (CEB) staff member may partner with schools to assist with the CIRP initiative.

 Funding support requests up to $30,000 will be considered.
-Principals are to submit CIRP applications via the simanager@dobcel.catholic.edu.au email to indicate their endorsement by Monday in Week 5 of Terms 3 and 4.
-Applications will be collated and forwarded to the CIRP panel for discernment and outcome.
+Principals are to submit CIRP applications via the simanager@dobcel.catholic.edu.au email to indicate their endorsement.

 Please watch the video explainer below for more information about the Collaborative Innovation Research Prototype (CIRP) initiative.